 Walks, Playtime and Group Play

-Rexpointe offers walks, individual playtimes, and group play from one to four times daily at your request.
+Rexpointe offers walks, individual playtimes, and group play up to four times daily at your request.

 Let your dog explore our 5 acre wooded trail with one of our staff members.
 All dogs signed up for walks are taken out on a leash, individually, and are able to walk our trails at their own pace.
 Walks can be provided one or more times daily at a cost of $3.00 per walk, per dog.

 If your dog prefers to play off leash, such as games of fetch or tug-of-war, then our individual playtime is good for them.
 This is also good for dogs that just prefer being petted or held one on one with a staff member.
 Individual play times can be provided one or more times daily for a charge of $3.00 per playtime per dog.